Estoque86/ccnSim-4.0-Docker/README.md

-Instructions to use the ccnSim-0.4 container (from Docker hub or local file)
+# Instructions to use a ccnSim-0.4 container

+These instructions will guide you through setting up the Docker environment to quickly launch ccnSim-0.4 simulation without the hassle of patching Omnetpp, downloading the required librairies,  compiling the code, etc.

+You can use a local copy of the container, or the image hosted on DockerHub  https://hub.docker.com/r/nonsns/ccnsim-0.4/

-# Install Docker on your platform
+## Install Docker on your platform

 * OS X
 Please follow instructions at: https://docs.docker.com/docker-for-mac/install/